Module 4 Field Activity: Electronics, Programming, IoT and Multidisciplinary Learning¶

 |---|---|---|---|---|---|

-| Assembly and construction of the smart bin | LO1 | Assembles the bin correctly and independently.
-Connects the electronics accurately and safely.
-The prototype is stable and ready to use. | Assembles the bin and connects most components correctly, with minor mistakes or some teacher support. | Completes only part of the assembly or needs significant help to connect components correctly. | Is unable to assemble the bin or connect the electronics so the system can work. |
+| Assembly and construction of the electromechanical prototype | LO1 | Assembles the prototype accurately and independently.
+Connects the mechanical and electronic components safely and correctly.
+The system is stable, functional, and ready for testing. | Assembles the prototype mostly correctly, with only minor mistakes or limited support.
+Most components are connected properly and the system works. | Completes the assembly only partially, or needs significant support to connect components correctly.
+The system works only partly or unreliably. | Is unable to assemble the prototype or connect the components so that it functions. |

 5. Develop the lesson plan using the SCOPES template¶